-Credit is extended on the basis of the Bank's independent credit risk assessment and credit approval requirements.
+Credit is extended on the basis of the Bank's credit risk assessment and credit approval requirements and is not subject to any influences external to these requirements.
 All legal entities, with which the Bank has or is considering having, a credit relationship, is assigned a credit rating reflecting the probability of default and each facility is assigned a security indicator reflecting the 'loss given default'.
 Each country to which the Bank has or is considering having, a credit exposure, is assigned a country rating reflecting the risk of economic or political events detrimentally impacting a country's willingness or capacity to secure foreign exchange to service its external debt obligations.

 Risk grade assignment and risk grade reviews are subject to approval by the appropriate independent risk representative.
 Each assigned risk grade is reviewed at an interval (never greater than 1 year) and whenever new material information relating to the customer or facility is obtained or becomes known.
 The Bank has an effective credit risk management system and clearly documented credit delegations which define levels of authority for credit approval.
-The quality of all credit relationships is monitored to provide for timely identification of potential problem credits and prompt application of remedial actions.
-Problem credits are managed to minimise losses, maximise recoveries and preserve the Bank's reputation.
-A specialist high risk account management team with specialist skills will be involved in the management of all problem credits in line with the bank's credit policy.
+The quality of all credit relationships is monitored to provide for timely identification of problem credits and prompt application of remedial actions.
+Problem credits are managed to minimise losses, maximise recoveries and preserve the Bank's reputation, with attention to measurement of extent of impairment, exposure and security cover, provisioning, remediation, workout & losses.
+A specialist remediation team with work out skills will be applied to the management of all problem credits.